 How to Rinse Quinoa

 We have a few quinoa recipes here on Platter Talk.
 Quniona is the ancient power food that is making a resurgence in the 21 century.

-I try to use more of it in our menu planning and one of my favorites quinoa recipes is Costco’s Quinoa Salad.
+I try to use more of it in our menu planning, and one of my favorite quinoa recipes is Costco’s Quinoa Salad.
 (That’s on my list of must-make copycat recipes!)

+How to Rinse Quinoa